WICG/turtledove/FLEDGE.md

 The bundle may be fetched using credentials like cookies, as described in the [subresource bundles explainer](https://github.com/WICG/webpackage/blob/main/explainers/subresource-loading.md#requests-mode-and-credentials-mode).

+`directFromSellerSignals` supports multiple sellers -- it may be set on the top-level auction, and on component auctions.

 Worklet processes follow Chrome's standard site-isolation policies.
 On Android, due to resource constraints, it's possible that a worklet may run in the same process as a renderer.

 ##### CORS Required